whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 Still... how do all these nations maintain such a beautiful way of life?
 If a group of people wanted to live in such a beautiful way, what lessons could they learn from the Ashaninka and all these other healthy cultures to make that possible?

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #2<br/>Did you know?</div>
 <div class="rev-act-body">Are you surprised to learn that healthy cultures have existed for millions of years, including today, where people treat each other with generosity and respect?
-Did you think that such ways of living are unrealistic If so, what were some of your assumptions about people that you may now question?</div></div>
+Did you think that such ways of living are unrealistic?
+If so, what were some of your assumptions about people that you may now question?</div></div>

 ### References